conix-security/audit-springbok/README.md

 - __Show the configuration file__ : the firewall configuration is not editable.

-When you right click on a firewall a popup menu appear and you can:
+When you right click on a firewall a popup menu appears and you can:

 - __Show the configuration file__ : the firewall configuration is not editable.
 - __Add a note__ : this will display a small note on the firewall